 A requirement set is a collection of distinct requirements, each indexed (tagged) with a type code.
 The expression

-host—this requirement is applied to the direct host of this code module; each code module in the hosting path can have its own host requirement, where the hosting path is the chain of code signing hosts starting with the most specific code known to be running, and ending with the root of trust (the kernel)
+host—Applied to the direct host of this code module.
+Each code module in the hosting path can have its own host requirement, where the hosting path is the chain of code signing hosts starting with the most specific code known to be running, and ending with the root of trust (the kernel).

-guest—this requirement is applied to each code module that is hosted by this code module
+guest—Applied to each code module that is hosted by this code module.

-library—this requirement is applied to all libraries mounted by the signed code
+library—Applied to all libraries mounted by the signed code.

-designated—this is an explicitly specified designated requirement for the signed code; if there is no explicitly specified designated requirement for the code, then there is no
+designated—An explicitly specified designated requirement for the signed code.
+If there is no explicitly specified designated requirement for the code, then there is no

 The primary use of requirement sets is to represent the internal requirements of the signed code.
 For example: